ida-dar/rest-api-festival/README.md

 ### rest-api-festival

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-<br><br>
 A music festival website with a posibility to book tickets.
 Used technologies are listed below.
-You may visit the page [here](https://sleepy-gorge-11274.herokuapp.com/)
+You may visit the page [here](https://sleepy-gorge-11274.herokuapp.com/).
 <br>

 ## Used tech